 - During the course each participant will: learn about building their own bike and bike maintenance, as well as being taught cycle and road safety.
 The participants of the course will be given the tools to strengthen personal and employability skills, receive certified SQA and Bike Mechanic training and combine all of this learning and experience into a “fit for purpose” CV.
-All participants will create a personal learning and career development plan before completing a 4-week work placement -restrictions permitting.

-- Participants will get to keep their bike and receive cycling kit to help them ride safely to job interviews, access services and travel to work or college.
+- Participants will get to keep their bike and receive a cycling kit to help them ride safely to job interviews, access services and travel to work or college.

 - Following the course, support will be provided from Venture Trust's Employability Team which is guided by the participants' individual goals and personal action plans.

 - The service can be a progression route for participants from other Venture Trust programmes but places are also available to external clients who meet the criteria and are assessed as ready for the programme by our Employability Team.

 Age range: 16-24